Aaron Kosminski: 2014 Louhelainen study

 Professor Alec Jeffreys, the forensic scientist who invented DNA fingerprinting in 1984, initially commented that the find was "an interesting but remarkable claim that needs to be subjected to peer review, with detailed analysis of the provenance of the shawl and the nature of the claimed DNA match with the perpetrator's descendants and its power of discrimination".
 Jeffreys and others later stated that a claim presented in the book as a statistically significant match with the DNA from Eddowes's descendant—a sequence variation described as 314.1C and claimed to be rare—was the result of an error in nomenclature for the common sequence variation 315.1C, which is present in more than 99% of people of European descent.

+The shawl is said to have been found at the site of the murder of Catherine Eddowes and to have been passed down in the family of Amos Simpson, who was a police officer at the time of the murder.
+According to the family tradition, first recorded in 1988 - 100 years after the murder - Amos Simpson obtained the shawl after discovering Catherine Eddowes's body.
+This is certainly incorrect, as the body was discovered by PC Edward Watkins.
+The murder took place in the City of London, which had its own police force, separate from the Metropolitan Police.
+The subsequent events were recorded at the inquest, including the names of the other police officers who attended the scene, and no officers from other forces were mentioned.
+Amos Simpson was a Metropolitan Police officer and in 1888 was stationed in Cheshunt in Hertfordshire, about 14 miles from the scene of the murder.

-Former City of London Police officer and crime historian Donald Rumbelow criticised the claim that the evidence proved Kosminski was Jack the Ripper, saying that no shawl is listed among Eddowes's effects by the police.
+As former City of London Police officer and crime historian Donald Rumbelow has noted, following the discovery of Catherine Eddowes's body, the police compiled a complete inventory of the clothing and other items found on the body, including descriptions of each garment and notes of bloodstains.
+It did not include any item resembling the shawl.

 Mitochondrial DNA expert Peter Gill said the shawl "is of dubious origin and has been handled by several people who could have shared that mitochondrial DNA profile".
 The shawl or other material could have been contaminated before or while DNA was being tested; two of Eddowes's descendants are known to have been in the same room as the shawl for three days in 2007, and in the words of one critic, "The shawl has been openly handled by loads of people and been touched, breathed on, spat upon".
 Despite the criticisms, Louhelainen continued to defend his work.